 Making your boundaries clear to the other person can be done through words (by saying no and making it clear that you won’t accept a certain behavior), distance (for example, if someone is being disrespectful towards, you simply leave), other people (by keeping a support system to help you keep a limit).

-What Are The Emotional Boundaries You Need to Set From The First Date?
+11 Emotional Boundaries You Need to Set From The First Date